Cancel running action when reaction fires (default: true)

 Working example included

-Open BP_SEC_EnemyCharacter and check its ApplyDamage interface implementation to see exactly how reactions are triggered from damage events.
-The included DA_ReactionSet data asset is pre-configured with example reactions you can experiment with and use as a starting point.
+Open BP_SEC_EnemyCharacter and inspect the ApplyDamage interface implementation for a real example of reaction triggering.
+DA_ReactionSet ships with pre-configured reactions you can experiment with as a starting point.